 - Post-9/11 GI Bill

-Start taking action today.
 I hope you find this podcast and information beneficial.
-The biggest takeaway is to take action, and the sooner the better.
+The biggest takeaway is that you should take action.
+The sooner, the better.
 The earlier you begin working on your self-improvement projects, the longer you will have to reap the benefits.

-About Mark Deal: Mark is a former Navy Nuke.
-He spent 6 years enlisted in the Navy with most time spent below the waterline on an aircraft carrier.
-He now holds a BSEE and an MBA, but considers himself a reformed engineer.
+About Mark Deal: Mark is a former Navy nuke.
+He spent six years enlisted in the Navy, with most time spent below the waterline on an aircraft carrier.
+He now holds a bachelor’s degree in electrical engineering and a master’s degree in business administration but considers himself a reformed engineer.
 He co-founded Foreign Investor Resource Group and is the host of the US Immigration Podcast.
 Although he has enjoyed a diverse career track since he left the service, today we are going to focus on the early steps he took to help position himself for future opportunities.